cdapio/cdap/docs/developer-guide/source/intro.rst

 .. reST Editor: contents::

-What is a Big Data application?
+What is a Big Data Application?
 ===============================
 An application that can process a large data set, with the size of data sets measured in terabytes, petabytes and larger.

 Big Data applications scale resources linearly with a linear increase in the amount of data that is being processed.

-Challenges in building big data applications
+Challenges in Building Big Data Applications
 --------------------------------------------
 The main challenge in building a Big Data application is that an application developer has to focus not just on the application layer of code—the business logic—but also on the infrastructure layer, making technical decisions about the underlying technology frameworks, which ones to use and how to integrate them together into an effective application.